Police answer questions over Sheffield murder, one month on from last update

 Police have issued an update in the investigation into the suspected murder of a man in Sheffield a month after naming the victim in the tragedy.

-It was on December 22 that South Yorkshire Police confirmed Robin Brabbon had died, after a body was found near Leighton Road, Gleadless Valley, on Monday, December 4.
+It was on December 22 that South Yorkshire Police confirmed Robin Brabban had died, after a body was found near Leighton Road, Gleadless Valley, on Monday, December 4.

 The Star put a number of questions to police.